mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 ### General adjustments

-The migration process for an existing Project is currently completely manual and impacts several entities, the process can be summarized with the following steps:
+The migration process for an existing Project is currently completely manual and impacts several entities.
+The process can be summarized with the following steps:

  - Git repository structure clean-up
  - Feature activation
- - Setup default revision and few Project Settings
+ - Default revision setup and adjustment of a few Project Settings

 #### Git repository structure clean-up

-With the new Workflow we have decided to change and unify the Git repository structure; prior to this change we were supporting two different folder structures based on whether the Project is using [`kustomize`](/console/project-configuration/kustomize-your-configurations/migrate-to-kustomize.md); now we are supporting a single folder structure that contains:
+With the new Workflow we changed the way Console organizes the Git repository.
+Previously Console supported two different folder structures based on whether the Project used [`kustomize`](/console/project-configuration/kustomize-your-configurations/migrate-to-kustomize.md) or not.
+With the new workflow Console uses a single common structure for both the cases.
+This structure contains the following directories:

 - an `environments` directory, automatically generated by the Console, containing one directory for each environment, inside which all the necessary configurations are generated and stored after each deploy;
 - a `configuration` directory, with all your global customizations to be applied to all environments, and a `kustomization.yaml` manifest if you are using [`Kustomize`](/console/project-configuration/kustomize-your-configurations/manage-a-kustomize-project);